elaugier/ApiGo/README.md

 # IMPORTANT

 ApiGo is currently in development.
-I'm working hard to release the first stable and usable version for the end of september 2018.
+I'm working hard to release the first stable and usable version for the end of year 2018.

 * * *